-3) The development hereby permitted shall not commence until details and samples of all materials to be used on the external faces of the building, including walls, roof coverings, windows and doors, have been submitted to and approved in writing by the council.
+3) No works above ground level shall commence until details and samples of all materials to be used on the external faces of the building, including walls, roof coverings, windows and doors, have been submitted to and approved in writing by the council.
 No part of the development shall be used or occupied prior to the completion of the development in accordance with the approved details.